matomatical/fastcasts/README.md

 Features

 * configure rss feeds via TOML
-* converts all to mp3 while downloading
+* converts all formats to mp3 while downloading (this is what fits on my mp3 player)
-* converts all to 2x speed while downloading
+* converts all formats to 2x speed while downloading (the player has limited speed control)

 Installation
 ------------